Meet The Welfare Team…

 Sue Aldous – Trustee & Welfare Officer

 Sue lives in Dorset with her Welfare boy Rezzie.
 Having mainly kept German Shepherds, eight years ago her love affair with Vizslas started when she rescued seven year old Bonnie from kennels in Spain.
 Within a week of arriving in Dorset poor Bonnie was diagnosed with several nasty cancers, but after removal of tumours, and despite a very poor prognosis, with Sue’s expert care she went on to live until she was 12!
 Shortly after Bonnie’s death, and despite telling herself ‘No more dogs!’
 Sue then agreed to foster a troubled young Vizsla boy for the Charity.
-Four years later Rezzie is still with her, has gone from strength to strength, and is a fine example of what can be done for even the most difficult dogs when they have the right training and a stable sensible home.
+Six years later Rezzie is still with her, has gone from strength to strength, and is a fine example of what can be done for even the most difficult dogs when they have the right training and a stable sensible home.

 Sue’s professional background is in fraud investigation, police, and dealing with the public.
 She is also very active in other animal charities, being both a licensed badger vaccinator and a hedgehog welfare coordinator.